MLB Tuesday scores, highlights, updates, news: Harper, Trout trade HRs in Anaheim

 - Philadelphia Phillies 5, Miami Marlins 2 (box score)

-- Chicago Cubs at Atlanta Braves (GameTracker)
+- Chicago Cubs 5, Atlanta Braves 1 (box score)

 - New York Yankees 6, Minnesota Twins 3 (box score)